AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

 	What are there situations on this new occasion.

-1stÊEu.
+1stC
+Eu.
 	Horror and dread.

 Mo.
 	Aggravate their fears, as much as possible, tell them, I am the abstract of cruelty, the essence of tyrranny; tell them the Divan shall open with all its terrors.
 For tho' I mean to 	save their lives, I want to see the effect of their fears, for in the hour of reflection I love to contemplate that greatest work of heaven, the mind of man.

-						[Exit.Ê

-1stÊEu.
+						[Exit.C

+1stC
+Eu.
-	Happy for those adventurers is the serene temper of the Mogul---My friendsÊ
+	Happy for those adventurers is the serene temper of the Mogul---My friendsC

-       					(to the other Eunuchs )Ê
+       					(to the other Eunuchs )C

 	lose no time to put the commands of our master into immediate execution---here they come, retire my friends.

-					[Rest of Eunuchs Exeunt.Ê
+					[Rest of Eunuchs Exeunt.C

 					Enter Johnny, Fanny and Doctor .

-1stÊEu.
+1stC
+Eu.
-	Unhappy man I pity you, I was once in Europe, and treated kindly there!---I wish in gratitude I could do any thing to serve you---but the Mogul is[225]Ê bloody minded, and cruel, and 	at present inexorable.
+	Unhappy man I pity you, I was once in Europe, and treated kindly there!---I wish in gratitude I could do any thing to serve you---but the Mogul is[225]C bloody minded, and cruel, and 	at present inexorable.

 Doc.